On The Heine-Borel Property and Minimum Enclosing Balls: Preliminaries

-Since the product in the definition of the Hilbert metric is the cross ratio, which is preserved under projective transformations, it follows that the Hilbert metric is invariant under projective transformations~\cite{nielsen2017balls}.
+Since the product in the definition of the Hilbert metric is the cross ratio, which is preserved under projective transformations, it follows that the Hilbert metric is invariant under projective transformations\cite{nielsen2017balls}.
 It is also worth noting that straight lines are geodesics in the Hilbert metric, though not all geodesics are straight lines, and that the Hilbert metric satisfies all the properties of a metric, including symmetry and the triangle inequality.
-Nielsen and Shao showed how to algorithmically compute Hilbert balls with the aid of spokes~\cite{nielsen2017balls}.
-Given $p \in \Omega$ and a vertex $v$ of $\Omega$, a \textbf{spoke} through $p$ from $v$ is $\overline{pv}$.
+Nielsen and Shao showed how to algorithmically compute Hilbert balls with the aid of spokes.